 What is XMind?

-XMind is an award-winning mind mapping application available for Mac and Windows.
-(Mobile apps are also available for iOS and Android.)
-The new 2020 version aims “to make thinking a delight rather than a burden.”
+XMind is an award-winning mind mapping application available for macOS, Windows, and mobile.
+The new version aims “to make thinking a delight rather than a burden.”
 It features a modern interface, a distraction-free mode, and quick entry to achieve that.